No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 You have Congress that basically does not exist for any real purpose.

-You know, the president can start wars, can bomb who he wants, can pretty much do anything, even in terms of domestic policy by by executive order, and there's not really any objection.
+You know, the president can start wars, can bomb who he wants, can pretty much do anything even in terms of domestic policy by executive order.

-I think people in Congress like to be social media influencers and and don't really care much about their loss of their power.
+I think people in Congress like to be social media influencers and don't really care much about their loss of their power.

-But like you, you see this erosion of checks.
+But you see this erosion of checks.

-The purpose of which was to basically say we were rapidly approaching the concentration of monarchical powers, the kind of re-establishment of a king as a result of a lot of these war and terror policies that George Bush and Dick Cheney implemented, declaring the right to ignore Congress to violate congressional law at will as long as they declared national security concerns.
+What bothers me though is, you know, I wrote a book back in 2006, like the first book I ever wrote shortly after I began writing about politics, the purpose of which was to basically say we were rapidly approaching the concentration of monarchical powers, the kind of reestablishment of a king as a result of a lot of these war and terror policies that George Bush and Dick Cheney implemented, declaring the right to ignore Congress, to violate congressional law at will as long as they declared national security concerns.

 And of course, that worsened and intensified under President Obama.